Visiting Old Orhei (Orheiul Vechi): Moldova’s Cave Monastery & Dramatic Landscapes

 Programme: Past editions have featured Verdi’s Aida, Puccini’s La Bohème, Carmina Burana, and “Passione Latina” evenings

-This completed our visited to Old Orhei, but the day was not over!
-Our guide took us to Cricova, for a crazy train tour around the miles of underground wine cellars and wine tasting at the winery.
+This completed our visited to Old Orhei, but the day was not over.
+Our guide took us to Cricova, for a crazy train tour around miles of underground wine cellars followed by wine tasting at the winery.

 Have you been to Moldova?
 Or do you plan to visit?
 What’s your trip highlight?
 Let me know in the comments.